-The scenario analyses are in addition to the review of various regulatory and internal stress testing exercises.
+The scenario analyses are in addition to the reviews of various regulatory and internal stress testing exercises.

-The BRMC also reviewed management's assessment of the impact of US-imposed tariffs and Chinese companies put on the US entity list, on our China portfolio and supplychain borrowers.
+The BRMC also reviewed management's assessment of the impact of US-China tensions, and the barriers to international expansion of the Chinese businesses on our portfolio and supply-chain borrowers.
+In addition, the BRMC discussed Hong Kong's geopolitical landscape amid the Covid-19 pandemic.
 It was kept informed of the utilisation of market risk limits (for both banking and trading books), the liquidity risk profile and limit utilisation (in all major currencies and legal entities), and the key operational risk profiles of the Group.
-The BRMC was also advised on the continued focus on global trends on fair dealing and conduct risks, financial crime and cybersecurity environment and efforts made to address these risks.
+The BRMC deliberated over the new businesses and significant initiatives, and the associated risk assessment and governance frameworks.
+The BRMC was also advised on the continued focus on global trends on anti-money laundering and countering the financing of terrorism, fair dealing and conduct risks as well as cybersecurity environment.
+The BRMC was updated on the various efforts made to address these risks.
 The BRMC approved and monitored the performance of various risk models.
 The BRMC received regular updates on risk appetite and economic capital utilisation, and was apprised of regulatory feedback and developments (such as approaches for risk models and capital computation) and Basel requirements.
-In addition, the BRMC was updated on the action plans following the internal group-wide risk and control culture survey conducted in 2018.
+In addition, the BRMC was updated on the action plans following the internal group-wide risk and control culture survey conducted in 2019.
 We also conducted self-assessments of our risk and control culture against industry benchmarks.